johnzheng1975/istiocon2023/samples/AuthenticationAndAuthorization/ExtAuthz-AuthzCustom/readme.md

              },

-   $ For the upper envoyExtAuthzHttp configure, final envoyfilter like:
+   $ For the upper envoyExtAuthzHttp configure, will generate final envoyfilter like:
              {
               "name": "envoy.filters.http.ext_authz",
               "typed_config": {